Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Proofs of posterior contraction for cgSSL

-The last assertion that $\P(E_{n}^{c})\to 0$ follows from Lemma 8.1 of \citet{ghosal2017fundamentals} so we now focus on establishing the first assertion of the Lemma.
-To verify this condition we need to bound the prior mass of certain events $A.$ However, the truncation of the prior on $\Omega$ makes computing these masses intractable.
+We will need to estimate the mass of some events under this truncated prior, however, the truncation of the prior on $\Omega$ makes computing these masses intractable.
 To overcome this, we first bound the prior probability of events of the form $A\cap \{\Omega\succ \tau I\}$ by observing the prior on $\Omega$ can be viewed as a particular conditional distribution.

-Specifically, let $\tilde{\Pi}$ be the untruncated spike-and-slab LASSO prior with density
+Specifically, let $\tilde{\Pi}$ be the \textit{untruncated} spike-and-slab LASSO prior with density

 The following Lemma shows that we can bound $\Pi$ probabilities using $\tilde{\Pi}$ probabilities. \begin{myLemma}[Bounds of the graphical prior] Let $\tilde{\Pi}$ be the untruncated version of the prior on $\Omega.$ Then for all events $A,$ for large enough $n$ there is a number $R$ that does not depend on $n$ such that